AwesomeAley/ObsidianNotes/Cybersecurity Notes/Palo Alto Firewall Notes/Turning on Decryption.md

 Fill out *General, Source*, and *Destination* tabs as appropriate For both versions fill out *SSL Protocol Settings* tab For the *Service/URL Category* tab, select *service-https* for the service.
+For the *Options* tab
+	- select *Decrypt*
+	- The type SSL (Forward Proxy or Inbound Inspection)
+	- Apply the decryption profile made earlier
+	- Choose logging settings
 ## Install certificates on devices (For Outbound Decryption)
 ### Linux
 Download certificate as *Base64 Encoded Certificate (PEM)* to device.